ewernn/TactileManipulation/README.md

 3. Videos will be saved to the `../exps` directory by default.

+#### Robot Movement Issues
+If robot movement appears too fast or too slow compared to object movement:

+1. The script will automatically analyze action ranges and suggest an appropriate scaling factor
+2. Try using `--control-mode position` with a lower `--action-scale` value (typically 1.0-5.0)
+3. For accurate timestamps, use `--playback-speed 0.002` to match the simulation time step
+4. Note that object positions are set directly from the dataset while robot movement is physics-based

 ### Dataset Setup

 # Download RoboMimic dataset (choose one or more tasks)